-- Changes to your name, your address, or your phone number - Changes in any other health insurance coverage, such as from your employer, your spouse's employer, or workers' compensation - Any liability claims, such as claims from an automobile accident - Admission to a nursing home or hospital - Care in an out-of-area or out-of-network hospital or emergency room - Changes in who your caregiver (or anyone responsible for you) is - You are part of or become part of a clinical research study
+- Changes to your name, your address, or your phone number - Changes in any other health insurance coverage, such as from your employer, your spouse's employer or your domestic partner's employer, or workers' compensation - Any liability claims, such as claims from an automobile accident - Admission to a nursing home or hospital - Care in an out-of-area or out-of-network hospital or emergency room - Changes in who your caregiver (or anyone responsible for you) is - You are part of or become part of a clinical research study

-If any information changes, please let us know by calling Member Services at 1-855-580-1689 (TTY users should call 711).
-Representatives are available Monday-Friday, 8 a.m. to 8 p.m. to assist you.
+If any information changes, please let us know by calling Member Services at 1-855-580-1689 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 The call is free.